On this page |

 .

-The settings above create a much more turbulent simulation and nice structures.
-If you're looking for a rather thin and almost wispy smoke, then you're done.
-For thick smoke, the structures still vanish too fast.
-To change this, go to
+The settings above create a much more turbulent simulation and nice structures, but the less dense areas vanish too fast.
+For thicker smoke, go to

 -